 Why This Resume Is a Great Example

-Highlight your table-load capacity and upsell results.
-For guidance on clear resume formatting, see Best Resume Formats.
+Highlight your guest support metrics and upsell results.
+For help with resume formatting, see Best Resume Formats.

 Cocktail Waitress Resume Example